GAPS-Collab/gaps-online-software/README.md

 identification card can be found [here](https://www.honolulu.gov/rep/site/dpr/dpr_docs/hbep_fish_id_card.pdf).
 You can switch branches with `git checkout <branch>`.
 To get updates, use `git pull`

-Usually, each branch has a specific purpose, everything with version numbers < 1.0.0 or named `develop` or `<name>_dev` will be unstable.
+Usually, each branch has a specific purpose, everything with version numbers < 1.0.0 or will be unstable, meaning there is no guarantee for code to work even after a pull.
 The branches following the naming scheme "FISHNAME-X.X" are dedicated to specific tasks, e.g. the NTS campaign.
 Please see the dedicated README for this branch.

 We are following a git-flow model, which is e.g. described [here](https://www.gitkraken.com/learn/git/git-flow).
 This means that `main` should point to the latest release, however, it has to be considered that until we are at version < 1.0.0, there are no "official" releases.
-Instead, the main branch will point to the most stable and useful version at the time.
+Instead, the main branch will point to the most stable and useful version at the time for the sake of convenience.

 ### Build system